Personalization at Scale: Beyond {"{firstName}"}

 - The technology/tool you mention is actually theirs

-Inconsistent Personalization
+Inconsistent personalization

 If your first email is highly personalized and your follow-ups are generic, it's jarring.
 Maintain consistency across your sequence.